£32.00 – £112.50

 Fruiting in Aug, Dec, Jul, Nov, Oct, Sep

-They benefit from being outside in summer in a sunny protected area.
+Lemon trees benefit from being outside in summer in a sunny protected area.
 This will strengthen the plant and help control any lurking pests which may be hanging around.
-They do tend to flower at odd times of year in Britain but it is generally round Christmas time that the lemons appear.
+Lemon plants do tend to flower at odd times of year in Britain but it is generally around Christmas time that the lemon citrus fruit appears.
 The bright evergreen leaves and fragrant white flowers are intoxicating and lovely to look at.
-Generally self fertile, they bear lemons which hang from the trees looking like baubles at Christmas time.
+Generally self-fertile, they bear lemons that hang from the trees looking like baubles at Christmas time.
 A very rewarding tree.

-Citrus are not hardy in cold countries and must be kept in a pot, in a conservatory, greenhouse or on a cool well lit windowsill in the cold months.
+Citrus trees are not hardy in cold countries and must be kept in a pot, in a conservatory, greenhouse, or on a cool well-lit windowsill in the cold months.
 In severe weather, a heated conservatory or fleece is recommended.
 Do not keep near a hot radiator.

-Citrus requires care and attention to flourish but gives you ample reward for your care.
-It benefits from John Innes No3 compost and summer and winter citrus feed.
-Please follow planting and care instruction carefully.
+Citrus requires care and attention to flourish but gives you ample reward for your dedication.
+It benefits from John Innes No. 3 compost and summer and winter citrus feed.
+Please follow planting and care instructions carefully.

-Continued use of citrus feed recommended – available for £4.75 from website.
+Continued use of citrus feed recommended – available for £4.75 from the website.